Retail Fraud Laws in Michigan

-If you are charged with retail fraud in Michigan, it is likely you have many concerns about what can and will happen to you and what a conviction could mean for your future.
+If you are charged with retail fraud in Michigan, you likely have many concerns about what can and will happen to you and what a conviction could mean for your future.
 Most importantly, do not panic.
-Although a retail fraud charge is very serious, if the case is properly handled, most of these cases can be resolved without jail.
+Although a retail fraud charge is very serious, a resolution without jail is possible.
 An experienced defense lawyer who frequently handles retail fraud in Michigan can help a client avoid a conviction in many cases.

-There is a vast amount of misinformation on the internet regarding retail fraud, potential consequences and potential legal representation on these charges.
+There is a vast amount of misinformation on the internet regarding retail fraud, potential consequences, and legal representation on these charges.
 Much of the internet’s information about retail fraud in Michigan is inaccurate and misleading.
-The most accurate information regarding retail fraud charges, defenses and consequences will come from an experienced lawyer.
+The most accurate information regarding retail fraud charges, defenses, and consequences will come from an experienced lawyer.

 Because a retail fraud conviction can cause loss of employment, inability to obtain employment, denial of a loan or federal benefits, deportation, exclusion from home rental, and more, every available effort must be made to defend these charges.
 Do not take retail fraud charges lightly because they have long-term, negative consequences.